bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-08-07-newsletter.md

 ## Action items

-- **Upgrade to Bitcoin Core 0.18.1:** this maintenance [release][bitcoin
-  core 0.18.1] makes available several bug fixes and other improvements.
-Upgrading is recommended.
+- **Upgrade to Bitcoin Core 0.18.1 when binaries are released:** this maintenance release has [been tagged][bitcoin core 0.18.1 tag], and binaries are expected to be uploaded to [bitcoincore.org][bitcoin core 0.18.1 binaries] in the next few days.
+The release makes available several bug fixes and other improvements.
+Upgrading is recommended when the binaries are available.

 ## News